Skip to main content

 Learning objectives

-By the end of this module, you will be able to:
+By the end of this module, you will have:

-• demonstrate satisfactory skills of programming in Python to solve computational tasks from calculus, linear algebra, continuous probability theory and statistics
+• satisfactory skills of programming in Python to solve computational tasks from calculus, linear algebra, continuous probability theory and statistics